hyperskill/hyperstyle/src/python/evaluation/qodana/imitation_model/README.md

 | IO Resources | Reports any I/O resource which is not safely closed | 0.23 |

 The rests of the inspections were not learnt by the model due to the class disbalance.

+To use any of the model follow [`fine-tuning`](https://huggingface.co/transformers/training.html) tutorial from HuggingFace.
+Unarchive `model weights` zip and use absolute path to the root folder instead of built-in name of pretrained model.

+For example:

+    RobertaForSequenceClassification.from_pretrained(<path to the folder with weights>,
+                                                      num_labels=<unique number of inspections in your dataset>)